aminozomty/PerWorldPlayersList/README.md

 ## End of Life Notice

 This plugin has reached its end of life date and is now discontinued because of some reasons.
-I was planning to archive this repository, however I don't have the permission to do so.
-Just be aware that this plugin will no longer receive any official updates.
 [See this issue](https://github.com/aminozomty/PerWorldPlayersList/issues/2) for more information.

 ---